sizhongbin/OrnaNote/event/crimson.md

 3. Goat's Hood
    - -600 foresight
    - From Tricky Aries
-   - For summoners in party play
+   - For summoner in party play

 ### Tips